4restwilliams/4restwilliams.github.io/_posts/2020-10-12-covariate-importance.md

 {% include plotly/lr_coefficient.html %}

 ## Jacknife Regresions
-In addition coefficent magnitude, coviariate importance can also be assessed using jacknife regressions.
-This procedure looks at value of the model's AUC when each coviariate is used inidividually, and when all covariates except one are used.
-In the former case, high AUCs point to importance variables and in the latter case the opposite is true.
+In addition to coefficent magnitude, coviariate importance can also be assessed using jacknife regressions.
+This procedure looks at value of a model's AUC when each coviariate is used inidividually, and when all covariates except one are used.
+In the former case, high AUCs point to important variables and in the latter case the opposite is true.
 {% include plotly/lr_jth.html %}
 {% include plotly/lr_allbutjth.html %}
-My interpretaion is that this analysi points to three groups of significant covariates which also fit neatly into susceptibility factor categories.
+My interpretaion of this data is the significant landslide susceptibility factors identifed in this analysis can broadly be put into three groups.
 The most influential group includes only the bedrock geology covariate and is associated with the long-term strength of terrain.
 The medium influential group contains slope, bedding alignment, and incison, and is associated with current to recent-past landscape evolution.
 And finally, the least influential group includes profile curvature and surface roughness, which do not cause landslide occurrence, but rather increase as a result.